These Things Will Ruin Skin: Six Skin Sins To Avoid!

 There’s nothing like a refreshing dip in a cold pool in the summer, or in a warm, heated pool on a cold winter’s day.
 Chlorine is necessary in order to get rid of bacteria that you do not want to be hanging out with, but it’s also not the greatest thing for your skin.
 Chlorine can kill off friendly bacteria that your skin needs, and encourages free radicals to wage war with your skin.
 It can also cause your skin to dry out, since it washes off your natural oils.

 It’s certainly healthy to swim, but be smart.
-Take care to really scrub yourself over with lots of soap and warm water after you swim, to remove all the chlorine and prevent it from negatively impacting your skin.
+Take care to really scrub yourself over with lots of soap and warm water after you swim, to remove all the chlorine and prevent it from negatively impacting your skin to avoid the last of our skin sins.

 If you want better skin, you need to think about how your diet and lifestyle habits might be affecting it.
 It’s not necessary – or advised! – to cut all the things I mentioned out of your life altogether, but in moderation and with proper care, your skin can thrive and keep you looking and feeling healthier, younger and happier.